-On March 21, the government of Georgia declared a state of emergency in the country, which will last until April 21.
+March 21: the government of Georgia declared a state of emergency in the country, which will last until April 21.
 Curfew and quarantine have not yet been established anywhere except in the Marneuli and Bolnisi districts.
 Meetings of more than 10 people are prohibited in the country, except for transport, medical and public institutions.

-Since March 18, Georgia has closed its borders to foreigners for two weeks, except in special cases.
+March 18: Georgia has closed its borders to foreigners for two weeks, except in special cases.
 As for the land borders, since March 14, Georgia has closed the borders with Azerbaijan and Armenia for 10 days.
 On March 15, the Sarpi checkpoint on the Georgian-Turkish border was suspended.
 Since March 16, the movement of citizens between Georgia and Russia has also been temporarily stopped.

 Georgia has completely stopped air traffic since March 21.
 Only flights that are performed by Georgian airlines and coordinated with the government of Georgia are operated.
 All citizens who arrive in the country will be placed on a mandatory two-week quarantine.